Okinawa woodpecker

 The Okinawa woodpecker (Dendrocopos noguchii) (ノグチゲラ, Noguchigera) is a woodpecker endemic to the Okinawa Prefecture of Japan.

-It was previously placed in the monotypic genus Sapheopipo.
+Taxonomy

 Other common names for this species are Noguchi's woodpecker, Okinawan woodpecker, Pryer's woodpecker and Ryukyu woodpecker.
-Some taxonomic authorities place this species in the monotypic genus Sapheopipo.
+It was previously placed in the monotypic genus Sapheopipo, but mtDNA analysis has shown that this species is actually embedded within the Dendrocopos genus, closely related to the great spotted woodpecker (Dendrocopos major) and white-backed woodpecker (D. leucotos).

 Description

 This is a medium-sized (31 cm), dark woodpecker.
 It is dark brown in color with red-tipped feathers.
 It has white spots on the primaries.
 The head is a paler brown, with a dark red crown on the male and a blackish-brown one on the female.
 The call is a sharp whit call and a variable kyu-kyu kup kup kup or kyu kyu kup.

+Diet and foraging

+The Okinawa woodpecker prefers to forage nearer to the ground, mostly below 5 metres (16 ft).
+It clings firmly to bark with its zygodactyl feet (two toes forward, two toes back) and uses its stiff tail feathers to brace itself against the tree as it strikes with its beak, repeatedly hammering at trunks, stumps, and bamboo stalks — leaving them pitted with holes 3 to 4 centimetres (~1.5 in) deep — as it excavates boring insects and their larvae.
+Male woodpecker will often search for spiders and cicada nymphs on the ground while females will excavate boring beetles from tree trunks.

+Its diet consists of large arthropods, moths, centipedes, beetle larvae, spiders, and even gecko nestlings.
+It will occasionally forage for fruits, berries, acorns, other nuts, and seeds.

+Habitat

+This woodpecker primarily lives in undisturbed mature primary forests; mostly in the subtropical evergreen forests of Yambaru's central mountains.
+It can occasionally be seen in secondary forests as well.
+It prefers areas with soft, decaying wood and seems to avoid those with many conifer trees.

+Reproduction

-Their breeding habitat is subtropical, evergreen broad-leaved forest that is at least 30 years old, with tall trees of more than 20 cm in diameter.
-Nesting is between late February and May.
+Their breeding habitat is subtropical, evergreen broad-leaved forest that is at least 30 years old on Okinawa Island, with tall trees of more than 20 cm in diameter.

+Nesting occurs between late February and May.
+Laying occurs from late Feb to May, typically during March and April, and chicks are present in the nest until June.
+The clutch size isn't known but 1 to 3 chicks are raised per brood.